Nom-nom-hub/next-lite-main/ROADMAP.md

 This roadmap is a living document and will be updated as the project evolves.
 Priorities may shift based on community feedback and emerging needs.

-Last updated: April 26, 2025 (TypeScript template, examples, documentation, and tests added)
+Last updated: April 26, 2025 (SSR, image optimization, and documentation website added)